ituethoslab/datasprint/field-notes/analyse-og-tal/sprint-1/observations-structure-and-elements.md

 **15:30 - Summary of the days events and progress ->
 15:15 Summary moved to this time, due to changes in**

+Summary and discussion of data collection;
+Status of different groups:
+- Instagram group: Started
+- Mapping group: 29 out of 90 collegiums from kbh-kollegier.dk manually scraped.
+- Scraping group: Divided 3 apartment pages between the members (dba.dk, boliga.dk, ledigelejligheder.dk).
+All using different methods and encountering some problems.
+- Facebook group: Found the biggest 15 open/public pages on Facebook, and scraping them now.

+Further development of research question/design:
+Tentative RD: "How are the challenges faced by students in Denmark enacted on different online platforms, potentially in comparison to other Scandinavian countries?"

 **16:00 - Datasprint ends**